Storm Reference - Automation

 Modify macro permissions - examples

 You can modify permissions on a macro using the $lib.macro.grant(name, scope, iden, level) library to grant (or revoke) access.
-The $lib.auth.users.byname(name) and $lib.auth.roles.byname(name) libraries can be used to obtain a user or role object and retrieve the associated identifier (iden).
+(In Optic, individual macro permissions can be managed through the Storm Editor Tool.)
+Use the $lib.auth.users.byname(name) and $lib.auth.roles.byname(name) libraries to obtain a user or role object and retrieve the associated identifier (iden).

 Make user “ron the cat” co-admin of the “sinkhole.check” macro: